 CORONAVIRUS: Latest updates here.

-Henry the VIII's hunt for an heir and his love of beheadings has made him one of the most famous monarchs in Britain's history with the tale of his six unfortunate wives the stock of any school history lesson.
+Henry VIII's hunt for an heir and his love of beheadings has made him one of the most famous monarchs in Britain's history with the tale of his six unfortunate wives the stock of any school history lesson.
 Created by Toby Marlow and Lucy Moss, Six tells the story of these famous women.

-After a sell-out run at the Edinburgh Fringe and West End run back in the autumn of 2018, SIX now returns at a brand new venue to bring this high-octane concert style show back for another electrifying West End run.
-With songs like "Ex Wives", "Haus of Holbein" and "Don't Lose Ur Head" taking inspiration from contemporary pop to re-write history, Six brings a night packed full of fun, laughter and six sassy Queens ready to tell their story.
+After a sell-out run at the Edinburgh Fringe and West End run through 2018 and 2019, SIX now returns at a brand new venue to bring this high-octane concert style show back for another electrifying West End run.
+With songs like "Ex-Wives", "Haus of Holbein" and "Don't Lose Ur Head" taking inspiration from contemporary pop to re-write history, Six brings a night packed full of fun, laughter and six sassy Queens ready to tell their story.

 Jarneia Richard-Noel as Catharine of Aragon

 Zara Macintosh as Catharine of Aragon and Katharine Howard alternate